 Get to Know Your Parents Better

-Edited by Debbie, Charmed, Innocent Yogo, Eng and 1 other
+Edited by Debbie, Charmed, Innocent Yogo, Eng

 Jessica and her parents are having a dinner with friends.
 One of the adults says to her that she saw a man by the name of Richard that her mother use to date in high school.
 Jessica has a shocked look on her face, and tells her that she never knew that before!
 Have you heard something about your parents that surprised you too?
 You may wonder what else you don't know about them!
 Why does this happen?
 One reason can be you feel distant from one parent because they divorced, and haven't really gotten to spend a lot of time to get to know them.
 Sometimes parents don't tell their children everything about them because they might feel embarrassed about things they have done in the past.
 They may be afraid of what you will think of them.
 And another reason might be just because the subject never came up.

 A young man by the name of Cameron said that it is amazing how he lived with his parents for years, and he still has so much more he wants to learn about them.
 Why not take the upper hand and draw them out?
 Think about 4 benefits you might gain from doing it:

 1. Your parents will probably appreciate your interest.

 They will be pleased that you care enough about them to ask about their life.
 They may even respond with greater compassion for you and your feelings.

 2. You'll gain insight into your parents point of view

 Did your parents not have much materially in the past?
 This might explain why they are as thrifty as they are now, even if that seems non essential to you now.
 Such insight into your parents thinking can be a help.
 By learning how your parents think, you can consider how your words will affect them before you speak.

 3. You may become more comfortable talking about your own life.